 I’m lucky enough to be pretty darn content with who I am and how I live.
 I am content with the frequency with which I go to the gym: anywhere from three times a week to never.
 I am content with the amount I eat and drink.
 I’m content with my hobbies, which are basically shuttling my kids to their hobbies and reading terrible fiction in the bathtub.
 I’m content with my job.
 I’m content with my house.
 I’m way more than content with my friends and family.

 My life isn’t exciting – my to-do list for the upcoming week includes ordering new contacts, calling someone to come fix the dishwasher, and figuring out the source of the unpleasant smell in my car (although, typing this, I have just puzzled out that I bet it’s water that leaked from Georgia’s straw cup – the purple cup is missing, and water, left soaking into a floor mat, can smell almost as bad as milk, a fact almost everyone in New Orleans has learned after a heavy rain).

 But I don’t want excitement.
 I never really have, not even when I was much younger, and certainly not now.
 What I want – basic contentment – is what I have.
 My life is satisfying and full of small, simple joys.
 (And frustrations, too, of course.)

-My goals for next week are simple goals, easily achievable and solvable (with a little Febreeze).
+My goals for this new year are simple goals, easily achievable and solvable (with a little Febreeze).
 They don’t rise to the level of resolutions, but I am going to take a cue from my kids and not make resolutions this year at all.

 Except maybe to eat more Nutella.